 from Charlotte Dew, Touring Exhibitions Group.

-14.15 Introduction to the Art Fund's new Western Loans Programme - funding and
+14.15 Introduction to the Art Fund's new Weston Loans Programme - funding and

 supporting loans from National museums.